maximilien-noal/NOLFPS2AutoRecorder/README.md

 Remember :

-    The LillyPad.ini file needs to be used by PCSX2 You need to have the fmedia tool installed.
+    The LilyPad.ini file needs to be used by PCSX2
+    You need to have the fmedia tool installed.
     The paths in the App.config file need to match :